juancarlos285/chatbot/README.md

 ## Overview

-This project is a sophisticated chatbot designed to interact with users via WhatsApp, providing property information and handling user inquiries for a real estate business.
-The chatbot uses a combination of a BERT-based intent classifier and a Language Learning Model (LLM) to offer accurate and contextually aware responses.
+This project is a sophisticated chatbot designed to interact with users via WhatsApp, providing property information and handling user inquiries for a Latin American real estate company.
+The chatbot operates in Spanish, catering to the target audience's language needs.
+It uses a combination of a BERT-based intent classifier and a Language Learning Model (LLM) to offer accurate and contextually aware responses.

+WhatsApp is the preferred platform for this project because it is the most widely used communication app in Latin America, making it an ideal choice for reaching a broad audience.

 For those interested in a deeper dive into the technical details and development process of this project, a series of blog posts is available on [Medium](www.medium.com).